Dearly Beloved — Excerpt

 BANBERRY

 I sanctify thee.
 You always did move horizontal.
-I give Evie a rookery to be with her own kind, and because she can only barrel in simple directions, and Master Bartletome, you are the king, for you are ineffectual and believe everything revolves around you.
+I give Evie a rookery to be with her own kind, and because she can only barrel in simple directions, and Master Brittlebone, you are the king, because you’re ineffectual and believe everything revolves around you.

 SILVUS

-I would have given you the crown for similar reasons, you embodied pretensions, until I remembered that even in your games you don’t matter.
+I would have given you the crown for similar reasons, you embodied pretension, until I remembered that even in your games you don’t matter.

 BANBERRY

-I am crowned but am no king, and play jester to an empty court.
+I am crowned but am no king, and play jester to my empty court.

 RODERICK